VirtusLab/pandas-stubs/README.md

 rounded_prices = prices.round(decimals=decimals)
 ```

-mypy won't see any issues with that, but after installing pandas-stubs and running it again
+mypy won't see any issues with that, but after installing pandas-stubs and running it again:

 ```
 mypy round.py